-If you planning to purchase VPS hosting Or you already have one, securing your VPS is a vital part because you are hosting your website on it.
+If you are planning to purchase VPS hosting Or you already have one, securing your VPS is a vital part because you are hosting your website on it.
 When you order your VPS, a distribution or operating system is pre-installed, but no security protocol is implemented natively.
 It is therefore up to you to secure your VPS.

 This guide offers some general tips for securing your server.

-You can log in a remote server by using the SSH (secure shell) cryptographic network protocol for operating network services.
-The SSH protocol can offer you highest level of encryption and you’ll be able to direct insecure traffic (coming to your server) through a secure connection.
+You can log in to a remote server by using the SSH (secure shell) cryptographic network protocol for operating network services.
+The SSH protocol can offer you the highest level of encryption and you’ll be able to direct insecure traffic (coming to your server) through a secure connection.

 You can secure SSH logins by